jez/symbol/DECISIONS.md

 ## Decided

+- The name "Symbol" was chosen because it sounds like "SML build"
+  - Also, it's short, easy to pronounce.
+  - Also, `brew search symbol` showed that it wasn't taken as a package name.

 - Should be both global and project-local
-  - global for `symbol new` to scaffold new projects
+  - global for `symbol-new` to scaffold new projects
   - project-local so new contributors don't need to install extra tools

 - Local `symbol` command written in shell, with a `symbol.mk` file.